chriseidhof/literate-swift-old/README.md

 This is a tool that helps you generate markdown from markdown.
+It's great when you're writing a presentation (for example, with [Deckset](http://www.decksetapp.com))

 It works like this: all code in `swift` fenced code blocks is gathered and put into a swift file.
 Then, for each fenced code block with language `print-swift`, the last eval statement is evaluated at the end of the swift code.